 While Holmes and head coach Dan Campbell have patiently, carefully built the Lions into a perennial championship contender, Hutchinson’s ascendance into one of the best defenders in the league has given them a game-wrecking element that no amount of coaching or front office maneuvering can develop.
 He is virtually unblockable in 1-on-1 matchups and has developed an excellent feel for punching the ball out to force momentum-shifting turnovers.

-Hutchinson is in the fourth year of his rookie contract.
-The Lions picked up his $19.9MM fifth-year option for 2026 earlier this year, so his new deal will keep him in Detroit though 2030.
+Hutchinson entered today in the fourth year of his rookie contract.
+Because the Lions picked up his $19.9MM option for 2026 earlier this year, this new deal will tie him to Detroit though 2030.

 nice.